takanuva15/MenuClip/README.md

 - Can be configured to work with editors that use Shift+Insert for pasting
 - Has a dark theme option
 - Saves clips to file so that they are restored when the script is restarted
+- Has a search box to filter clips list

 ## How to Run